What is Authorised Capital of a Company?

 How do companies increase authorised share capital?

 When a private limited company in India starts scaling operations, it will need additional funds.
-If you find that the amount of funds you require exceed your authorised and paid up share capital, you can apply for the process to increase authorised capital.
+If you find that the amount of funds you require exceeds your authorised and paid up share capital, you can apply for the process to increase authorised capital.
 As a part of this process the company needs to amend its MOA and AOA after passing a resolution of the board and submitting the form SH-7 on MCA portal.

 Conclusion